joetor5/btcorerpc/README.md

 Also recommended to add **rpcallowip** in the configuration for extra security.

-Currently only rpcuser/rpcpassword method is supported for RPC operations.
+Currently only rpcuser/rpcpassword authentication is supported for RPC operations.

 ## Install

 ```
-TBA
+pip install btcorerpc
 ```

 ## Usage